lapalisse/FlexTimer/README.md

 Ideas to improve it:
 - Making it simple to choose a granularity (say: I want 1 unit = 100ms, with as long as is possible values)
 - Error handling (better than just returning NULL?
 Do we need that?)
-- Desynchronization: force start of timers to be non-aligned: the algorithm is non-trivial: use of randomize?
+- Desynchronization: force start of timers to be non-aligned so ticks never happen exactly at the same time: the algorithm is non-trivial and probably quite big: use of randomize is probably as effective, and much more lighter!

 Version 2
 ---------